Pygments¶

 Bases:

-styleargument to augment it with ANSI colors support.Creates a new style instance that inherits from the one provided by the user, but updates its
+styleargument to augment it with ANSI color support.Creates a new style instance that inherits from the one provided by the user, but updates its

-stylesattribute to add ANSI colors support frompygments_ansi_color.- name = 'ANSI HTML'¶
+stylesattribute with ANSI token definitions from_ANSI_STYLES.- name = 'ANSI HTML'¶

 Full name for the formatter, in human-readable form.